substrait-io/substrait/validator/tests/README.md

 To run the tests, you will need:

- - protoc, in order to compile the protobuf files;
  - Rust/cargo, in order to compile the validator and the test runner; and
  - Python 3.x, with `protobuf` installed.